 A short walk from Saints Peter & Paul, the Olney structures (renamed the “Ukrainian National Home”) filled a variety of needs: organizing educational, social and recreational events; hosting union meetings; and serving as a temporary refuge for the Ukrainian political émigrés and displaced persons who came to Cleveland following World War II.
 By the 1960s, however, much of the Ukrainian community had moved to Parma and other western suburbs and the Ukrainian National Home closed in 1967.
 Still, the area continues to maintain a strong Ukrainian presence, primarily in the form of Saints Peter & Paul Church and the widely renowned Ukrainian Museum-Archives at 1202 Kenilworth Avenue.
 Reflecting the changing nature of Tremont’s community, the two Olney buildings later became a Puerto Rican social hall.

 Since 1990, nearby Grace Hospital has owned the buildings and, aided by a large historic preservation grant in 2015, renovated the two structures, along with a third, somewhat smaller home, the Higbee House, to the immediate south.
 (It does not appear that this home was occupied by Edwin Converse Higbee, the founder of Higbee’s Department Store, but the building may have housed a relative.)
-In September 2015, Tremont West Development Corporation obtained a $750,000 grant under a federal “food desert” program to help turn the former Olney Gallery into a Constantino’s grocery store.
-Refurbishment of the building is moving slowly and an opening date cannot yet be forecasted.
-Plans for the former Olney and Higbee residences have yet to be finalized.
+In September 2015, Tremont West Development Corporation obtained a large grant under a federal “food desert” program to help turn the former Olney Gallery into a grocery store.
+Refurbishment of the building is moving ahead but final plans are unclear.
+Grace Hospital intends to turn the former Olney residence into a health/spa facility.
+Plans for the former Higbee house have yet to be finalized.